onera/Cassiopee/Geom/doc/source/Geom_IBM.rst

 .. py:function:: Geom.IBM.setSnear(tb, snear)

     Set the snear for a geometry defined by tb.
-Exists also in-place (_setSnear).
-Snear is the length of the edge of the Cartesian cells intersected by the immersed boundary.
+Exists also as in-place (_setSnear).
+Snear is the local Cartesian spacing close to  cells intersected by the immersed boundary.

     :param tb: geometry tree
     :type  tb: [zone, list of zones, tree]